 Malnutrition can be caused by several factors:

-• Poor dietary choices — People who have enough to eat but make consistently poor dietary choices can also be malnourished because they don’t take in the healthy nutrients their bodies need.
+- Poor dietary choices — People who have enough to eat but make consistently poor dietary choices can also be malnourished because they don’t take in the healthy nutrients their bodies need.
 Poor dietary choices can also impact people with chronic conditions.
-When people don’t eat the right foods for their condition, their disease can worsen.
+When people don’t eat the right foods for their condition, their disease and symptoms can worsen and put them at risk for complications.

 3. Is malnutrition really a problem in America?